-Outdoor movie nights are a wonderful way to either enjoy an evening with family and friends or fill your cinematic cravings solo.
-But before choosing a flick, consider adding one of the best outdoor projectors to your setup in order to help elevate your movie night.
+Outdoor projector devices are a wonderful way to enjoy an evening with family and friends.
+But before choosing a flick, consider adding the best outdoor projector for your setup.

-Though similar to the classroom/office projectors many people are familiar with, outdoor projectors are significantly brighter, have a clearer picture, and can be used on larger screens than models intended for slideshow presentations.
+Though similar to their indoor classroom/office counterparts, projectors for outdoor movies are significantly brighter, have a clearer picture, and can be used on larger screens than models intended for slideshow presentations.

-With outdoor projectors becoming increasingly popular, there are more and more to choose from, with varying prices and specifications.
-Read on to learn about the features to look for and to find out why the products listed below are curated picks for the best outdoor projectors on the market.
+With outdoor projectors becoming increasingly popular, there are many to choose from, with varying prices and specifications.
+Read on to learn about the features to look for and some of the best backyard projectors on the market.

-- BEST OVERALL: Optoma HD146X High Performance Projector
+- BEST OVERALL: DBPower L21 LCD Video Projector

 - RUNNER UP: Epson Home Cinema 3800 4K 3LCD Projector

 - UPGRADE PICK: Benq HT3550 4K Home Theater Projector with HDR10

 - BEST FOR 3D VIEWING: Optoma HD141X1080p 3D DLP Home Theater Projector